ivarconr/unleash-client-dart/README.md

 This SDK currently does not support any strategies, metrics reporting or anything else.
 It just gets the feature toggels yet.

+# Sponsoring
+I'm working on my packages on my free-time, but I don't have as much time as I would.
+If this package or any other package I created is helping you, please consider to [sponsor](https://github.com/ueman) me.
+By doing so, I will prioritize your issues or your pull-requests before the others.